 Checkpoint files

 A checkpointClosed A backup copy of the underlying metadata at a particular moment in time.
 A checkpoint can recreate db.user, db.protect, and other db.* files.
-See also metadata. is a file that contains the information necessary to fully restore the metadataClosed The data stored by Helix Core Server that describes the files in the depot, the current state of client workspaces, protections, users, labels, and branches.
+See also metadata. is a file that contains the information necessary to fully restore the metadataClosed The data stored by Helix Core Server that describes the file revisions in the depot, where they get their content from (see lazy copy), and the current state of client workspaces, protections, groups, users, labels, streams, and branches.
 Metadata is stored in the server database and is separate from the archive files that users submit. in the Helix Core Server (p4d) database, such as changelists, branches, users, labels, protections, and jobs.

 When you create a checkpoint, the metadata database is locked, enabling you to take an internally consistent snapshot of that database with transactional integrity.
 You can create a checkpoint while p4d is running.
 However, checkpointing can affect performance because all the database tables are locked while the command runs.
 You might want to schedule checkpointing to occur when the load from users is light.